keeran97/connectivity-graph/README.md

 | Bolser-Lewis model of defensive breathing | neuron-type-bolew-unbranched-X     | 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29 |
 | Keast model of the bladder                | neuron-type-keast-X                | 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20 |
 | SAWG model of the distal colon            | neuron-type-sdcol-X                | b, c, d, f, g, h, i, j, j’, k, l, l’, m, n, o, p, q                   |

-For more information on the different ApiNATOMY models and SCKAN, refer to the [SciCrunch](https://scicrunch.org/sawg/about/SCKAN) site.